WWE Rumors: Braun Strowman Possibly Entering An Awesome Feud For WrestleMania

-Heading into the WWE Royal Rumble pay-per-view this weekend, the company faces an interesting proposition as it looks like they plan on keeping the WWE Universal Championship around the waste of Brock Lesnar but don’t want Braun Strowman to look weak.
+Heading into the WWE Royal Rumble pay-per-view this weekend, the company faces an interesting proposition as it looks like they plan on keeping the WWE Universal Championship around the waist of Brock Lesnar, but they don’t want Braun Strowman to look weak.
 They added Kane to the match so he can take the pin so both Brock and Braun can come out of the event looking strong heading into WrestleMania.
 However, while it is a foregone conclusion that Brock Lesnar and Roman Reigns will headline WrestleMania, there has been no apparent feud for Braun Strowman until now.
-According to The Wrestling Observer Newsletter (via Cageside Seats), it looks like Braun Strowman will end up in a surprising, and Awesome feud.
+According to The Wrestling Observer Newsletter, via Cageside Seats, it looks like Braun Strowman will end up in a surprising, and “awesome” feud.

 What Are The WWE Rumors For Braun Strowman?